DerDangla/First-Year-Persistance-Predictive-Model/README.md

 1. A friendly UI that allows users and administrators to use/administer the system.
 2. Structured and/or unstructured data access API.
 3. A modern backend API to perform classification/prediction tasks.
-You will have to sign the non-disclosure agreement for using the dataset.

-You are supposed to use Neural Networks and build a full-stack intelligent solution for 1st year student persistence problem.
+Used Deep Neural Networks and built a full-stack intelligent solution for 1st year student persistence problem.

-Apply the correct architectural patterns for both frontend and backend parts.
+Applied the correct architectural patterns for both frontend and backend parts.

 ## Preview:
 ![image](https://github.com/DerDangla/First-Year-Persistance-Predictive-Model/assets/8519156/573d35c4-d71e-4da4-b9aa-a2039b473f4a)